 Three Essential Steps To Prevent Your Next Cosmetics Brand Being A Financial Disaster

-Failure to take any of these steps could mean you are left with an IP problem, more commonly known as thousands in legal bills, leading to your brand being scuppered before you’ve hardly started.
+Failure to take any of these steps could mean you are left with an Intellectual Property (IP) problem.
+More commonly known as thousands of pounds in legal bills, leading to your brand being scuppered before you’ve hardly started.

 CHECK – Make sure you can use the name.